Want to make a full-time income blogging? It’s completely possible, and I’ll show you how to do it in this post!

 I am convinced that God ordained this meeting.
 Bill and I threw around book ideas for a long time, and I finally got to meet him in person and also meet with some interested publishers at the Allume conference in late 2014.

-I took a really long time to write my book proposal.
+It took me a really long time to write my book proposal.
 I wrote it in bits and pieces, and I finally finished it in late 2015.
-I accepted a deal from Zondervan, and I’m happy to report that I turned in my manuscript a few weeks ago!
+I accepted a deal from Zondervan, and I’m happy to report that I turned in my manuscript!
 My book will publish in fall 2017.

 Getting a Book Deal